mpuerta004/ROH/README.md

 - foaf:Document, where an organization may be associated to several homepages foaf:homePage
 - gn:Feature through relationship gn:locatedIn, where an organization may be associated a geographical scope.
 - roh:FundingAmount where an organization may receive several funding amounts part of a roh:Funding through roh:grants object property.
-- vcard:Organization, where an organization obo:hasContactInfo described through ontology vcard.
+- vcard:Organization, where an organization roh:hasContactInfo described through ontology vcard.
 - roh:Infrastructure, where an organization may roh:hasInfrastructure, belonging to any of its subclasses, e.g. roh:Equipment or roh:Facility.
 - foaf:Organization, where a foaf:Organization may be linked through vivo:hasSucessorOrganization or vivo:hasPredecessorOrganization with another foaf:Organization or may be part of (obo-ro:BFO\_0000050 (part of)) or include (obo-ro:BFO\_0000051 (has part)) other several foaf:Organization.
 - obo-ero:ERO\_0000005 (Service), where an organization roh:provides several services, e.g. obo-ero:ERO\_0000392 (Storage Service)